Debarati04/DataStructures-and-Algorithms-Cheatsheets/README.md

 ## **Notes**

-ArrayList has indexOf method, Array does not have this method.
+1. ArrayList has indexOf method, Array does not have this method.
+2. Javadocs recommends to use ArrayDeque, and not Stack as a stack implementation